-3.1.2 Advance Disbursements
+3.1.3 Advance Disbursements

-Advance disbursements from the Grant Award may be requested in three cases, as listed below.
+Advance disbursements from the Grant Award may be requested for some funding sources in three cases, as listed below.
 Advance disbursements may be granted or denied in the sole discretion of the Housing and Homelessness Division or Kitsap County.